 Each station at the course will feature a freshly thawed cadaver and a live human model, with two or more instructors:

 - Practise scanning techniques on live human models

 - Discuss and practise good block ergonomics and needling techniques

 - Dissected cadaveric prosections and charts are available for reference.

 There will also be stations where delegates may choose the block they want to practise or learn from faculty and repeat under expert guidance.

 GP Anaesthetists - The Australian Government is offering training grants of $2000 per day to rural and remote procedural and emergency medicine GPs to maintain their respective skills.
-ARACUS is approved for a 2 day Anaesthetic Rural Procedural Grant.
+Reaccreditation in the Training Program will be sought for the 2020 - 2022 triennium.